- Alcohol, drugs and substance misuse: an introduction

 Alcohol makes you feel more relaxed in the short term.
 But according to independent UK charity Drinkaware, if you regularly drink more than three to four units a day if you are a man, or two to three units if you are a women you could be making yourself feel more stressed.

 - loss of appetite;

 - memory loss, blackouts.

 Alcohol slows down the brain and the processes of the central nervous system’s processes, which can affect your work performance badly.

-If you feel alcohol is affecting your work, you should call a professional alcohol advice helpline.
-Browse a list of all national alcohol helplines.
+If you feel alcohol is affecting your work, you should contact a professional alcohol advice helpline.

 What to do if you find someone is abusing alcohol or taking drugs at work

 There is much that reps can do to raise awareness of drugs and alcohol misuse whether or not there is evidence that it is happening at work.

 For example, reps could raise awareness of signs to look out for if alcohol, drug or substance abuse in the workplace is suspected, using guides from UNISON and specialist organisations.
 Many guides such as those from the HSE suggest consultation with union reps.

 - negotiate a drugs and alcohol policy with your employer;